-WHEREAS, both parties agree to enter into a Memorandum of Understanding for the term of January 1, 2011 through June 30, 2013;
+WHEREAS, both parties agree to enter into a Memorandum of Understanding (MOU) for the term of July 1, 2013 through June 30, 2015.

-NOW THEREFORE BE IT RESOLVED, that the City Council of the City of Hollister authorizes the execution of the Memorandum of Understanding between the City of Hollister and the Service Employees International Union, Local 521, for the term of a Retroactive Date of January 1, 2011 through June 30, 2013.
+NOW THEREFORE BE IT RESOLVED, that the City Council of the City of Hollister authorizes the execution of the Memorandum of Understanding between the City of Hollister and Service Employees International Union, Local 521 for the term of a Retroactive Date of July 1, 2013 through June 30, 2015, and the City Manager of the City of Hollister is hereby authorized to execute said MOU.

-PASSED AND ADOPTED at a special meeting of the City Council of the City of Hollister, California, on the 14th day of November, 2011 by the following vote:
+PASSED AND ADOPTED at a regular meeting of the City Council of the City of Hollister, California, on the 2nd day of December, 2013 by the following vote:

-AYES: Council Members Emerson, Friend, Scattini, and Mayor Valdivia.
+AYES: Council Members Valdivia, Friend, Scattini, Gomez, and Mayor Velazquez.
 NOES: None.

 ABSTAINED: None.

-ABSENT: Council Member Gomez.
+ABSENT: None.

-Pauline Valdivia, Mayor
+Ignacio Velazquez, Mayor